Premature labour and birth

-Many twins and triplets are born prematurely.
-The average delivery date for twins is 37 weeks and 33 weeks for triplets.
+Twins and triplets are often born prematurely.
+The average delivery date for twins is 37 weeks, and 33 weeks for triplets.
 Find out about giving birth to twins.

-The Royal College of Obstetricians and Gynaecologists has useful information about what to expect in their leaflets, Premature labour and When your waters break early.
+The Royal College of Obstetricians & Gynaecologists has useful information about what to expect in their leaflet Premature labour.

 If you have any reason to think that your labour may be starting early, contact your hospital straight away.